pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-8080.md

 The following features from `<stdio.h>` are not available in the 8080/5 library:

 * `funopen()` and stdio pluggable device support
-* The `scanf` family.
-This can be restored if required.
+* The floating point support for the `scanf` family

 ### `<stdlib.h>`